 Has out post got you interested in the Danube?

-Perfect for cruising virgins of all destination preferences, the Danube offers a number of different itineraries that can vary from a week to much longer (make sure you remember to cancel the milk!).
+Perfect for first time river cruisers of all destination preferences, the Danube offers a number of different itineraries that can vary from a week to much longer.

 Flowing from the Black Forest in Germany to the Black Sea in Romania, which is over 1,777 miles in all, it passes through the glorious scenery of Austria, Slovakia, Hungary, Serbia, Croatia, Bulgaria and Romania, so you can imagine just how much variation there is to explore.